Ancient Voices for the Modern Soul

 What to Do When the Beloved Is Gone

 The Song repeatedly depicts the lover's absence — the beloved searches, calls, waits.
-This teaches us about seasons of spiritual dryness.
+This teaches us about spiritual dryness.
 When God feels distant, the appropriate response is not resignation but intensified seeking.
 "I looked for the one my heart loves; I looked for him but did not find him" (3:1) — then she rises and searches until she finds him.
-This is the pattern of spiritual seeking.

 Christ & Church